Bombing of Guernica: René Iché

-Immediately after the bombing French sculpture René Iché created Guernica, one of his most violent and personal sculptures.
+Immediately after the bombing French sculptor René Iché created Guernica, one of his most violent and personal sculptures.
 He was shocked and horrified by the enormous civilian massacre and worked endlessly on the plaster statue.
 Iché used his daughter to model a child's body.
-He refused to display his work because of the violence.
-Just after his death, an exhibition was held to commemorate the artist.
-This piece was displayed for a short time, then returned to his family.
+During his lifetime, it was only exhibited once in 1940.

 German apology

 Recrimination for the activities of the Condor Legion and shame at the involvement of German citizens in the bombing of Guernica surfaced following German reunification in the 1990s.
 In 1997, the 60th anniversary of Operation Rügen, then German President Roman Herzog wrote to survivors apologizing on behalf of the German people and state for Germany's role in the Civil War in general.
 Herzog said he wished to extend "a hand of friendship and reconciliation" on behalf of all German citizens.
 This sentiment was later ratified by members of the German Parliament who went on to legislate in 1998 for the removal of all former Legion members' names from associated German military bases.